Search This Blog

 But hey, I enjoyed every word.
 More than any other book in the series I’ve re-read so far, this is the one that really transported me back to the age I was when I first read them, and I recall being delighted at the fact that the myriad of narratives were all connected (like when the boys run off to laugh at people with funny bathing caps, and Mallory references it in her own chapter).
 It doesn’t sound like much these days, but it awed me at the time.

-The underlying concept of the project is fairly interesting: commissioned as a six-part series, each title is penned by a different author that ties into a tight overarching story – essentially a singular tale divided into six parts written by some of the most recognizable children/young adult writers out there (I was familiar with all of them except Eliot Schrefer and Sean William).
+The underlying concept of the project is fairly interesting: commissioned as a seven-part series, each title is penned by a different author that ties into a tight overarching story – essentially a singular tale divided into seven parts written by some of the most recognizable children/young adult writers out there (I was familiar with all of them except Eliot Schrefer and Sean William).

 Four young people – Conor (impoverished shepherd), Meilin (cossetted noble), Rollan (streetwise urchin) and Abeke (black sheep of her father’s tribe) – each come from profoundly different backgrounds, but all live in a world known as Erdas, where certain individuals can bound with a spirit animal after partaking of a substance known as the Nectar of Ninani in a coming-of-age ritual.